hasan75/hit-the-trail-website-client/README.md

 # Hit The Trail Travel Agency Webapp Description:

-- Full Website is a single paged webapp built by react.
+- Full Website is a Full Stack webapp built by react.
 - Several components are added and differentiated for React Component Practice Purpose

 ---